uwescience/HackWeek-Toolkit/docs/Timeline/Timeline-Intro.md

    f.
 Contact information for the SOC
    g.
 Information about live stream, code of conduct, …
    h.
 (Link to application form, once it’s live)

-2. **Announce the event**:
+### Announce the event
-   a.
-Where are typical venues for announcing evens in your community?
+1. Where are typical venues for announcing events in your community?
-   b.
-Prepare e-mail to colleagues + mailing list
+2. Prepare e-mail to colleagues + mailing list
-   c.
-Reach out to communities traditionally underserved in your field (e.g. community colleges, minority working groups within your professional societies)
+3. Reach out to communities traditionally underserved in your field (e.g. community colleges, minority working groups within your professional societies)

 ### Participant Selection
 **Important note**: This is one of the most important parts of preparing the workshop, so it deserves ample time and consideration.
 Be aware that there are systematic biases likely present in every part of this!
 E.g. participants from certain backgrounds might have had fewer opportunities to learn certain skills (like coding), so requiring a certain amount of coding skills might disadvantage certain groups inadvertently!
 If you require things like motivational statements and/or letters of reference, be aware of biases in recommendation letters, and things like biases related to English language ability.
 Fundamentally, be aware that there might be biases in the process, and work to mitigate those biases wherever you can!